Forms and levels of material reception conditions

 Transfers to suitable reception facilities

 Within 30 days after the arrival in the assigned reception place, an evaluation should be made to see if the individual reception needs of the asylum seeker are met.
-After that, a regular assessment is made – at least every six months – during the entire stay of the asylum seeker in the reception system.[11]
-The Reception Act allows changing an asylum seeker’s reception place if the assigned place turns out to be not adapted to the individual needs.[12]
+After that, a regular assessment is made – at least every six months – during the entire stay of the asylum seeker in the reception system.[15]
+The Reception Act allows changing an asylum seeker’s reception place if the assigned place turns out to be not adapted to the individual needs.[16]
+Two instructions of Fedasil enlist specific criteria to be met before a transfer to another, more adapted (individual or collective) place can be allowed.[17]
+The request for a transfer can be done either by the asylum seeker or by the reception facility in agreement with the asylum seeker, but the actual application always needs to be done by the reception facility.

 A transfer based on medical reasons can be requested if the place is not adapted to the medical needs of the asylum seeker.
 This includes when the asylum seeker:

-• has a severe handicap which is incompatible with the assigned place;
+1. has a severe handicap which is incompatible with the assigned place;

-• has limited mobility and there is no possibility to adapt the infrastructure or to get help from family members;
+2. has limited mobility and there is no possibility to adapt the infrastructure or to get help from family members;

-• has a severe pathology which requires having a hospital nearby;
+3. has a severe pathology which requires having a hospital nearby;

-• needs to live with a very strict diet (e.g. coeliac, no salt etc.);
+6. needs to live with a very strict diet (e.g. coeliac, no salt etc.);

-• is in danger because of certain diseases present in the centre, e.g. has a weak immune system;
+7. is in danger because of certain diseases present in the centre, e.g. has a weak immune system;

-• has an addiction and does substitute therapy which necessitates the presence of a pharmacy close-by;
+8. has an addiction and does substitute therapy which necessitates the presence of a pharmacy close-by;

-• has psychiatric problems which are not compatible with the everyday life of a collective reception centre;
+9. has psychiatric problems which are not compatible with the everyday life of a collective reception centre;

-• needs to support a first-degree family member who is in the hospital;
+10. needs to support a first-degree family member who is in the hospital;

-• is in need of continuous care and needs to be transferred to a care institution.
+11. is in need of continuous care and needs to be transferred to a care institution.

-• Language of the school of the children: his/her children went to school in a region speaking a different language for at least three months or they have gained sufficient knowledge of that other language to be able to be taught in that language;
+• Language of the school of the children: their children went to school in a region speaking a different language for at least three months or they have gained sufficient knowledge of that other language to be able to be taught in that language;

 • A close family member (e.g. partner or minor children) lives in another reception centre on the Belgian territory.
 The term “family member” can be broadened if the asylum seeker is categorised as vulnerable;